Instructions for Direct Database Integration

 - SSH Client: Install the PuTTY SSH client on your PC.

 - Postgres ODBC Driver: Download and install the Postgres ODBC Driver on your PC.
+Use a version greater than or equal to

-- Static IP: Ensure you have a static IP or static IP range from which you will access the database.
+REL-16_00_0004. - Static IP: Ensure you have a static IP or static IP range from which you will access the database.

 Provided by Mosaic: